How to Build the Best PC/Desktop Computer for Photo Editing

 Next up we have the Intel i5 and AMD Ryzen 5.
 This is what I consider the real entry-level for photographers.
 These’ll handle photo processing with ease.

 In the mid-tier for photography, you’ll find Intel i7 and Ryzen 7.
 Now you’re starting to move into processors that will handle newer 40-80MP sensors with ease.
+You can read our article on the best Intel Core i7 Windows laptops if you need something portable.

 On the high end, you’ll find the Intel i9 and Ryzen 9 Processors.
 This will put you in Porsche territory as far as processors go.
 Superfast.